SingaporeMotherhood | Baby & Toddler

 Reflections on the course:

-“I found that this is a good course as it focuses on developing the students’ musicality through movements with music, rhythm, singing with solfège ‘fixed-doh’ method, aural skill and playing on the keyboard (though the child needs more parental supervision in gaining a correct hand shape as the teacher couldn’t really give too much individual attention in a class of about eight to 10).
-The whole class session is a smooth flow from one learning element to the next and it depends greatly on the teachers’ teaching experience and preparation.
+“I found that this is a good course as it focuses on developing the students’ musicality through movement, rhythm, singing with solfège ‘fixed-doh’ method, aural skill and playing on the keyboard.
+The class is a smooth flow from one learning element to the next, though this depends greatly on the teachers’ teaching experience and preparation.
 I observed that the teacher has to be enthusiastic in engaging the young children and inspire them to learn and respond.”

-While some parents may like to fast-track their child to complete the syllabus in the shortest possible time, Mrs Y. M. Wong cautions against merely drilling examination pieces throughout the year, explaining that “it is important for the child to be exposed to different composers and learn to interpret various styles of music.
-It is very sad if the child only plays exam pieces and misses out on learning the songs which they actually enjoy, such as Disney pieces or light music.
+While some parents like to fast-track their child to complete the syllabus in the shortest possible time, Mrs Y. M. Wong cautions against merely drilling examination pieces throughout the year.
+She explains that “it is important for the child to be exposed to different composers and learn to interpret various styles of music.
+It is very sad if the child only plays exam pieces and misses out on learning songs which they actually enjoy, such as Disney pieces or light music.
 If we set our expectations too high, the child may lose interest in learning music altogether.”

-Concurring, Mr Y. Chua shared about how he was initially uninterested in music as a child.
+Concurring, Mr Y. Chua shares about how he was initially uninterested in music as a child.
 His interest was only ignited at a late age of 13.
 He started learning the piano then and attained his diploma within five years.
-He subsequently pursued a university degree in music and now holds a Masters in Music Composition.
+In university he pursued a degree in music and now holds a Masters in Music Composition.

 All content from this article, including images, cannot be reproduced without credits or written permission from SingaporeMotherhood.